-- (1) 1The application for the opening of the doctoral examination procedure shall be submitted to the dean in writing.
-2The candidate must submit the following supporting documents: - 1. a request for the opening of the doctoral examination procedure providing the type of the oral examination; - 2. the letter of admission as a doctoral candidate; - 3. the confirmation that the additional requirements as defined in section 3 subsections 3 and 6 have been met; - 4. four copies of the doctoral thesis in a typewritten, bound format, and one electronic copy (PDF file); - 5. a declaration in which applicants: - 5.1 confirm that they are familiar with the valid doctoral examination regulations; - 5.2 confirm that they produced the doctoral thesis project themselves, they neither have taken any text passages from third parties nor their own final theses without citing those; in addition, they also confirm they indicated the tools and sources having been used; - 5.3 provide names of the persons who assisted the applicant in selecting and analysing materials, and supported them in writing the manuscript; - 5.4 confirm that they did not receive any assistance from specialized consultants and that any third party did not receive either direct or indirect financial benefits from the applicants for the work connected to the doctoral thesis submitted; - 5.5 confirm that they have not already submitted the doctoral thesis project as their final thesis for a state examination or other scientific examination; - 5.6 confirm that they did not submit the same, a substantially similar, or another scientific paper to any other institution of higher education and, if they did it, which mark they achieved; - 6. an official certificate of good conduct if the applicants are not employed in the public sector; - 7. the proof of payment of the submission fee for a doctorate; the fee is determined by the valid version of the General Fees Regulations of the University; - 8. a CV containing information on their education and scientific progress; - 9. a list of scientific publications and, where applicable, of scientific (oral) presentations.
+- (1) The application for the opening of the doctoral examination procedure shall be submitted to the dean in writing.
+The candidate must submit the following supporting documents: - 1. the confirmation that the additional requirements as defined in section 3 subsections 3 and 6 have been met; - 2. four paper-bound copies of the dissertation and one digital copy in PDF format; - 3. a declaration in which applicants: - 3.1 confirm that they are familiar with the valid doctoral examination regulations; - 3.2 confirm that they produced the doctoral thesis project themselves, they neither have taken any text passages from third parties nor their own final theses without citing those; in addition, they also confirm they indicated the tools and sources having been used; - 3.3 provide names of the persons who assisted the applicant in selecting and analysing materials, and supported them in writing the manuscript; - 3.4 confirm that they did not receive any assistance from specialized consultants and that any third party did not receive either direct or indirect financial benefits from the applicants for the work connected to the doctoral thesis submitted; - 3.5 confirm that they have not already submitted the doctoral thesis project as their final thesis for a state examination or other scientific examination;

+- 3.6 confirm that they did not submit the same, a substantially similar, or another scientific paper to any other institution of higher education and, if they did it, which mark they achieved; - 4. an official certificate of good; - the proof of payment of the submission fee for a doctorate; the fee is determined by the valid version of the General Fees Regulations of the University; - 6. a CV containing information on their education and scientific progress; - 7. a list of scientific publications and, where applicable, of scientific (oral) presentations. - 8.
+Information on the form of oral examination (section 9 subsection 1).

-- (1) 1It is the faculty council which decides on the opening of the doctoral examination procedure; the decision shall be made in the first meeting after the submission of the application.
-2The decision shall be reached by a majority of the council's members holding a doctorate. - (2) The dean shall inform the applicant about the opening of the doctoral examination procedure in writing. - (3) The withdrawal of the application for the opening of the procedure is permissible until either the date for the thesis defence has been fixed or the procedures have been closed due to the rejection of the doctoral thesis project.
+- (1) It is the faculty council which decides on the opening of the doctoral examination procedure; the decision shall be made in the first meeting after the submission of the application.
+The decision shall be reached by a majority of the council's members holding a doctorate. - (2) The dean shall inform the applicant about the opening of the doctoral examination procedure in writing. - (3) The withdrawal of the application for the opening of the procedure is permissible until either the date for the thesis defence has been fixed or the procedures have been closed due to the rejection of the doctoral thesis project.